Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 “Ann Perkins was a loved and loving person,” Auzston told the newspaper.
 “She was very sweet to everyone and didn’t deserve the tragedy, much like all other victims.”

-Sophomore Kyle Harris told the New York Times that Perkins “really connected with the kids,” calling her “an absolute angel.”
+Sophomore Kyle Harris told The New York Times Perkins “really connected with the kids,” calling her “an absolute angel.”

 Christian Riley Garcia

-Crosby Church spoke about late victim Christian Riley Garcia, 15, in a Facebook post, NPR notes.
+Crosby Church spoke about late victim Christian Riley Garcia, 15, in a Facebook post.

 The teen’s aunt, Sarah Saunders, spoke to KHOU.